You would, however, want to avoid him - especially between the white lines.

 "Linebacker is a real physical position, and I feel like my strength is my physicality, so that's a perfect fit for me," Hicks says.
 "You gotta be relentless, ruthless.
 You gotta play angry out there all the time.
 You just gotta go after it.
 I feel like when you play physical you're always at the top of your game."

 The top of Hicks' game this season has the potential to reach quite a considerable altitude, which is saying quite a bit considering the heights he's already reached on the gridiron.
-As a junior, he accumulated 138 tackles in just nine games, an average of 15.3 per contest.
-In addition, the

 The highlights of Hicks' junior campaign were 19-tackle performances in losses to Steel-High and East Pennsboro and an 18-stop effort in a season-ending victory over Milton Hershey.